 What is an example of frequency capping?

 Say you launch an email ad campaign.
 You can set a frequency cap for the number of times each subscriber sees your campaign within a week.

-Ad platforms can help you automate the frequency capping process.
+Ad platforms can help you automate the process.
 Ideally, they will use data to understand customer interests and behaviors, and optimize your campaign frequencies accordingly.